-• default.filter (the filter file) can be used to re-write the raw page content, including viewable text as well as embedded HTML and JavaScript, and whatever else lurks on any given web page.
-The filtering jobs are only pre-defined here; whether to apply them or not is up to the actions files.
-Only one filter file may be defined.
+• "Filter files" (the filter file) can be used to re-write the raw page content, including viewable text as well as embedded HTML and JavaScript, and whatever else lurks on any given web page.
+The filtering jobs are only pre-defined here; whether to apply them or not is up to the actions files. default.filter includes various filters made available for use by the developers.
+Some are much more intrusive than others, and all should be used with caution.
+You may define additional filter files in config as you can with actions files.
+We suggest user.filter for any locally defined filters or customizations.